Hiroreco/enreco-archive/recap-data/glossary/quests/main-quests/stronghold-of-ruin-entry.md

 Next, the party encountered artifacts represented as black roses.
 To advance, they had to destroy these roses, but first, the heroes needed to solve puzzles:

 - One puzzle involved a series of [math problems](https://www.youtube.com/live/EKjcWfEGsB0?si=kbaxo2QGrPfrE5La&t=2999).
-- Another required solving a sequence [memory lock](https://www.youtube.com/live/Lp7GyRVbz1c?si=eZeTfPLnxXrZZVP7&t=2892).
+- Another required solving a sequence [memory lock](https://www.youtube.com/live/Icdii90_vSA?si=5xbkuHBq09Pawbcj&t=16232).
+- The final puzzle was a pair [matching lock](https://www.youtube.com/live/Lp7GyRVbz1c?si=eZeTfPLnxXrZZVP7&t=2892).

 All the while, stains continued to spawn endlessly, making puzzle-solving a frantic and dangerous task until all the black roses were destroyed.

 **Intermission**

-As they progressed, the heroes entered a quiet but eerie library, where they discovered a riddle etched into a hidden corner of the room:
+As they progressed, the heroes entered a quiet but eerie library, where they discovered a riddle etched into a book among the numerous bookshelves in the room:

 > _"The heart is distant, under lock and key
 > And hides in corners far from enemy."_